 “He was (moving well),” McClendon said, “but we’ll take it slow.
 We’ll make sure we continue to build with him.
 Not get too far ahead of ourselves.
-I’m sure he might be a little sore (Friday).”
+I’m sure he might be a little sore (on Friday).”

 There’s nothing official yet, but right-hander Brandon Maurer looms as an increasingly likely promotion candidate to start Sunday’s series finale in Miami.

-Left-hander Anthony Fernandez, the other top possibility, threw 83 pitches Wednesday in Triple-A Tacoma’s 10-8 victory against Salt Lake.
+Right-hander Anthony Fernandez, the other top possibility, threw 83 pitches Wednesday in Triple-A Tacoma’s 8-5 victory over Salt Lake (Angels).

-General manager Jack Zduriencik said the Mariners likely would look internally for a starter to replace injured right-hander Blake Beavan, who was placed on the disabled list Wednesday because of shoulder tendinitis.
+General manager Jack Zduriencik said the Mariners would likely look internally for a starter to replace injured Blake Beavan, who was placed Wednesday on the disabled list because of shoulder tendinitis.

-Fernandez and Maurer are the only starters in the minors currently on the Mariners’ 40-man roster.
-Maurer, 23, loomed as a rotation candidate in the spring before an ailing back derailed his chances.
+Fernandez and Maurer are the only starters in the minors currently on the club’s 40-man roster.
+Maurer, 23, loomed as a rotation candidate in spring before an ailing back derailed his chances.

-Maurer made three relief appearances for Tacoma before throwing 54 pitches in a start Monday in which he threw just two innings.
-He has allowed two earned runs and five hits in 8 innings overall with 17 strikeouts.
+Maurer made three relief appearances at Tacoma before throwing 54 pitches Monday in just two innings as a starter.
+He has allowed two earned runs and five hits overall in 8 1/3 innings with a whopping 17 strikeouts.

-McClendon said the Mariners likely would option a nonpitcher to the minors to clear space for Sunday’s starter.
+McClendon said the Mariners will likely option a non-pitcher to the minors to clear space for Sunday’s starter.

 JONES ON BOARD

-Outfielder James Jones did what just about every player does when he gets the call to report for the first time to the big leagues.
+Outfielder James Jones did what virtually every player does when he gets the call to report for the first time to the big leagues.